Are you an avid runner, lacing up your sneakers for those exhilarating miles?

 Oh, and here’s a fun fact: if you’ve a history of plantar fasciitis, then you’re at higher risk of these heel spur party crashers.
 Sure, some of these little rascals might need surgical eviction, but fear not!
 There are few things you can do that do not require going under the knive (more on this later).

 Plantar Fasciitis and Heel Spurs

-Plantar fasciitis is an annoying, often stubborn, inflammation of the plantar fascia, the fibrous band of connective tissues that stretches along the bottom of your foot.
-This band connects your heel bone to the ball of your foot.
+Plantar fasciitis is an inflammation of the plantar fascia, which is basically a fancy name for the stretchy, fibrous band that plays foot-connector linking your heel bone to the ball of your foot.

 Many things can put extra stress on the heel bone to the point that it forms spurs.

 - Overstretching of the plantar fascia

 - Damaging the foot muscles and ligaments

 - Continuous tearing of the thin lining of the heel bone

 There are also some risk factors to pay attention to, such as:

 - Improper running shoes without proper cushioning and arch support